 The initial process of setting everything up took months, and if you are fond of eating and having a roof over your head like I am, you will need to find the means of supporting yourself throughout the entire ordeal.
 You can tend bar, for example, or, you can do what you are passionate about: write.

-First, create an online portfolio containing your best published work, both in printed and online publication.
-This will help you score better clients and higher paying gigs right off the bat.
+First, create an online portfolio containing your best-published work, both in printed and online publications.
+This will help you score better clients and higher-paying gigs right off the bat.